NGS-bioinf/MetaAll/README.md

 ```
 ## Example of use
 All workflows are started with `bash` command.
 Before every run double check workflow parameters and path to samples and databases.

-Suggestion: before run use "-n" flag in shell scripts, to perform dry-run.

-Once set, simply run the workflow with `bash <shell_script_name>.sh`.
+Once set, simply run the selected workflow with `bash run_workflow.sh`
 ### Short PE read/contig classification
-In terminal, navigate to the `short_PE_classification/` folder, which contains  `config.yml`,`run_classification.sh` and `Snakefile`.
+In terminal, navigate to the `short_PE_classification/` folder, which contains  `config.yml`,`run_workflow.sh` and `Snakefile`.
 Workflow performs quality check, trimming, host removal, assembly, read/contig classification and visualization preparation of results.
-Before run, set the parameters in `config.yml` file and `run_classification.sh` script.
-Check PE reads name (must end with "_R1.fastq.gz" and "_R2.fastq.gz")
+Before run, set the parameters in `config.yml` file and `run_workflow.sh` script.
+Check PE reads name (must end with "_R1.fastq.gz" and "_R2.fastq.gz").
+Host reference genome must be indexed (use `bowtie2-build` command).

+**Suggestion:** Before run use "-n" flag in shell scripts, to perform dry-run.
 ### Short PE reads reference genome alignment
-In terminal, navigate to the `short_PE_mapping/` folder, which contains  `config.yml`,`run_mapping.sh` and `Snakefile`.
-Workflow performs performs mapping on the provided reference genome and calculation of the mapping statistics.
-Before run, set the parameters in `config.yml` file and `run_mapping.sh` script.
-Check PE reads name (must end with "_R1.fastq.gz" and "_R2.fastq.gz").
+From `short_mapping/` folder, simply copy `workhorse.sh` and `run_workflow.sh` scripts, next to folder containing short PE reads.
+Name of the folder containing sequence data, must be `data`.
+There also has to be a reference sequence of the target pathogen present `e.g. enterovirus_refseq.fasta`.
+The script takes target virus as pos arg 1 (this arg is linked to refseq name, excluding ".fasta" extension) and thread number as pos arg 2.
+For example: `bash workhorse.sh enterovirus_refseq 32`.
+Before run, set the parameters in `workhorse.sh` and `run_workflow.sh` scripts.

 ### Long read/contig classification
-In terminal, navigate to the `long_classification/` folder, which contains  `config.yml`,`run_classification.sh` and `Snakefile`.
+In terminal, navigate to the `long_classification/` folder, which contains  `config.yml`,`run_workflow.sh` and `Snakefile`.
 Workflow performs quality check, trimming, host removal, assembly, polishing, read/contig classification and visualization preparation of results.
-Before run, set the parameters in `config.yml` file and `run_classification.sh` script.
+Before run, set the parameters in `config.yml` file and `run_workflow.sh` script.

 **IMPORTANT:** Check input path (the defined path must end above the folder containing reads).
 For example: